 (She laughs, rises, and begins walking up the road away from the cliffs.
 He smiles, following, a chapter ending.)

-The Shell Seekers was my second movie-for-television, written for the marvelous Angela Lansbury.
+THE BACKSTORY: The Shell Seekers was my second movie-for-television, written for the marvelous Angela Lansbury.
 I was not fond of the book – I secretly thought it mild pornography for elderly women – and the adaptation was a difficult and not-very-happy process.
 The main change that I made from the book was to have Richard – an American with whom Penelope (our lead) had had an affair during WWII and who had subsequently died – remain alive.
 Although the cast was wonderful (Dolly, Pen’s mother, was especially well-played by Irene Worth, who garnered an Emmy nomination), and the location shooting in Cornwall exquisite, I wasn’t very fond of the end result, finding it rather stiff and tedious.
 I continue to get compliments on this adaptation, however.
 I haven’t watched it in a very long time.
+(One quick note: Sophie Ward, who appears in this adaptation, starred years later in my stage adaptation of The Exorcist when it toured the U.K.)